jlouis/dht/README.md

 These are supported by a number of process groups, which we describe in the following:

 ## dht_metric.erl

+The `dht_metric` module is a library, not a process.
+It implements the metric space in which the DHT operates:

 The DHT operates on an identity-space which are 256 bit integers.
 If `X` and `Y` are IDs, then `X xor Y` forms a [metric](https://en.wikipedia.org/wiki/Metric_(mathematics)), or distance-function, over the space.
 Each node in the DHT swarm has an ID, and nodes are close to each other if the distance is small.